City of Cologne

 City round trip / sightseeing tour

 Several interesting city round trips are offered.
 A sightseeing tour by bus is possible for larger groups.
 You can find information under „Nice City!“

 For viewing value, we recommend (among others) a visit to the Stollwerk Chocolate Museum and the 4711 perfume head office, a stroll through the botanical garden and the Cologne Zoo in the „Flora“, as well as a visit to the many museums and theatres, etc.

-Transport connections from our Holiday flats to Cologne.
+Transport connections from our Holiday flats.

-The city of Cologne is located approx. 40 kilometres from us and can be reached easily by car via the A57 Autobahn in approx. 25 to 35 minutes.
+He is located approx. 40 kilometres from us and can be reached easily by car via the A57 Autobahn in approx. 25 to 35 minutes.
 With the regional train from Meerbusch-Osterath railway station, Cologne central railway station can be reached in 33 minutes and the Cologne Trade Fair in Deutz in 37 minutes.